Dream of: 02 April 1986 "Nigerian Romance"

 "No," he replied.

-I thought it was curious he would say Louise had not said anything about me when he had just finished telling me that she had told him I was going to go to Europe.
-Obviously she therefore had said something about me.
+I thought it was curious he would say Bonnie had not said anything about me when he had just finished telling me that she had told him I was going to go to Europe.
+Obviously, she therefore had said something about me.
 I asked, "And you went out with her?"

 "Yea, four or five times," he answered.